 13-17 September 2018

 Parent materials combine a history of volcanism, faulting, and glaciation.
 The park remains seismically active, with frequent earthquakes and many hydrothermal features.
 Vegetation includes a mosaic of forest, sagebrush-steppe and riparian bottomlands.
 At high elevations sub-alpine Pinus albicaulis, Pinus flexilis, Picea engelmannii, and Abies lasiocarpa transition to alpine habitats.
 Forests are dominated by Pinus contorta and Pseudotsuga menzeisii throughout much of the part.
 Stand-replacing fires create a patchwork of nearly even-aged P. contorta stands.
 Our sampling was focused on NEON plots at low elevations in the northern portion of the park, those supporting forests.

 Annie Carlson, Research Coordinator for Yellowstone NP facilitated our sampling efforts, including on-site consultations.
 Amy Jacobs manages NEON operations for this domain and provided guidance on logistics and sampling.
 Housing was obtained in Gardner, MT with convenient access to sites in the northern portion of YNP.

 Plot 7 is an oasis of Pseudotsuga menzeisii on a mountainside, surrounded by sagebrush steppe, with grasses in the understory.
 Bison frequent the site, possibly maintaining the grass understory.
 Residual charred boles indicate that the surrounding steppe replaced forest decades ago.
 There are some Pinus contorta and browsed Populus seedlings in surrounding steppe.
 Most of the 2018 cone crop (on trees) have started to open by sampling time.

 Plot 20 is a 30-yr old even age Pinus contorta stand with trees dating from the 1988 burn.
-Cones are mostly closed at the time of our initial census, some just starting to open.
+Cones are mostly closed at the time of our initial census in 2018, some just starting to open.
 The understory is grass, with no tree recruitment.
 The landscape in this area is a mosaic of forest and grassland.
 This site is not yet included in maps below.